 Think of it as briefing a very capable assistant: you tell them what the job is, what the output should look like, what rules to follow, and what to avoid.
 Then they apply that brief to every item in the pile without you having to repeat yourself.

-The anatomy of good batch instructions
+The anatomy of a good prompt

 - Role definition — who the model is acting as